-Risks of VRC01LS: As of January 20, 2016, 22 adults who did not have HIV infection were given at least one dose of VRC01LS and most had mild or no reaction.
-More than 100 other adults have received a very similar product called VRC01 and most of these people also had mild or no reaction.
-Some of the reactions included temporary kidney laboratory abnormalities (elevated creatinine and proteinuria), temporary liver laboratory abnormalities (elevated transaminase), and temporary white blood cell laboratory abnormalities (neutropenia).
+Risks of VRC01LS: As of February 2017, 36 adults who did not have HIV infection received 65 product administrations of VRC01LS and most had mild or no reaction.
+More than 840 other adults have received a very similar product called VRC01 and most of these people also had mild or no reaction.
+Some of the reactions included temporary kidney laboratory abnormalities (elevated creatinine and proteinuria), temporary liver laboratory abnormalities (elevated transaminase and aminotransferase), and temporary white blood cell laboratory abnormalities (neutropenia).
 This study is the first time that VRC01LS is being given to people with HIV infection.
 VRC01LS may have additional unknown risks and side effects.
 We do not know if getting VRC01LS will affect how you respond to any similar investigational monoclonal antibody against HIV.
 Currently there is no approved and licensed monoclonal antibody to treat HIV.